TimeMachine1994/081925-SvelteTweb/Latest-docs/comprehensive-codebase-review.md

 5. **Implement comprehensive error boundaries**
 6. **Add production monitoring and logging**

-The codebase foundation is strong, and with focused effort on these critical areas, TributeStream will be well-positioned for successful production deployment and future scaling.
+The codebase foundation is strong, and with focused effort on these critical areas, Tributestream will be well-positioned for successful production deployment and future scaling.